-Knowledgeable hygienists use various methods of testing which include but are not limited to dust and air samples, drywall samples etc. They also take samples from carpeting and may drill small holes to remove samples from inside of your walls.
-Please note that regardless of what any tester tell you, it is unsafe to have more than a 2 score on the ERMI test.
+Knowledgeable hygienists use various methods of testing which include but are not limited to dust and air samples, drywall samples, mold swabs etc. They also take samples from carpeting and may drill small holes to remove samples from inside of your walls (wall cavity sampling).

 Mycotoxins and endotoxins should not be present in ANY amount.
 If you are dealing with Mold in your place of work please read my article entitled: How to Handle Mold/Mycotoxin Exposure at Home or at Work – Where To Get Help